NABERS

-NABERS, the National Australian Built Environment Rating System, is an initiative by the government of Australia to measure and compare the environmental performance of Australian buildings and tenancies.
+NABERS, the National Australian Built Environment Rating System is an Australian national initiative, managed by the Government of New South Wales' Department of Climate Change, Energy, the Environment and Water (New South Wales) on behalf of the Australian Government, that measures and compares the environmental performance of Australian buildings and tenancies.

 There are NABERS rating tools for commercial office buildings to measure greenhouse gas emissions, energy efficiency, water efficiency, waste efficiency and indoor environment quality.
 There are also energy/greenhouse and water rating tools for hotels, shopping centres and data centres.

 Accredited Assessors

 A key feature of the initiative is the use of independent 'Accredited Assessors' to conduct ratings.
 Assessors are required to attend training, pass an exam and complete two supervised assessments before they receive full accreditation.
 While there are no formal pre-requisites to attend the training, most Assessors have experience in the building services, property or energy management industries.
 Building owners and tenants can use the online 'self-assessment' tool, however they cannot promote these results.
 Only ratings that have been certified by the NABERS National Administrator can be promoted using the NABERS trademark.